StatCan/aaw-security-proposal/02-azure.md

 #### Network Security Groups (NSGs)

-The Azure Firewall provides protection between external networks and the Advanced Analytics Environment, but does not provider protection for traffic flows within the environment.
+The Azure Firewall provides protection between external networks and the Advanced Analytics Environment, but does not provide protection for traffic flows within the environment.

 Azure provides a Network Security Group (NSG) feature that allows